 Des Meeres und der Liebe Wellen (The Waves of Sea and Love), in 2018, was her third solo show with Panter & Hall, London.
 It explored the myth of Hero and Leander, marking a significant development in her subject matter and painting practice towards a more conceptual approach.

 Grant’s work has been regularly selected for the Royal Academy Summer Exhibition, London, and the Royal Scottish Academy, Society of Scottish Artists (SSA) and Visual Arts Scotland (VAS) Open exhibitions, Edinburgh.
 She won the W. Gordon Smith Award in 2018 and the Anne Redpath Award in 2013 at the VAS Open, the Tatha Gallery Prize in 2019 and the Open Eye Gallery Exhibition Prize in 2015 at the SSA Annual Open.
-She has recently been awarded an RSA Residency for Scotland to undertake research into a major new painting project – Morgenthau Plan for Creative Renewal at Cromarty Arts Trust in 2020.
+She has recently been awarded an RSA Residency for Scotland to undertake research into a major new painting project – Morgenthau Plan for Creative Renewal at Cromarty Arts Trust in March/April 2020.